NixOS/nix.dev/CONTRIBUTING.md

 ## Building the PDF

-By default, nix.dev is built without the PDF rendering, as that is takes too long for quick iteration on the contents.
+By default, nix.dev is built without the PDF rendering, as that takes too long for quick iteration on the contents.
 To enable building the PDF:

 ```shell-session